Tess600/ImPROMPTu/README.md

 # ImPROMPTu™ AI Prompt Framework

-ImPROMPTu™ and PROMPT™ is a repeatable framework for getting reliable AI outputs.
+ImPROMPTu™ and PROMPT™ use a controlled vocabulary and structured flow so models stay in context, reduce semantic drift, deliver consistent results, and execute predictably—to save time and tokens for both users and machines.
-Built from concepts like metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow so models stay in context, execute predictably, and save time and tokens for both users and machines.
+.

 ## License
 ### Code